-Ridge expansion: If your jaw isn’t wide enough to support dental implants, bone graft material can be added to a small ridge, or space, created along the top of your jaw.
+Ridge expansion: If your jaw isn’t wide enough to support dental implants, your dentist can add bone graft material to a small ridge, or space, created along the top of your jaw.

 Schedule an Appointment Now

-Find out why patients from all over New England come to Dental Partners of Boston for their dental implants.
-Contact our Boston dentist office today.
+Find out why patients from all over Boston come to Dental Partners of Boston for their dental implants.
+Contact our Boston dentist’s office today.